simonfletcher-ln/confclasses/README.md

 # Confclasses

-Create dataclass style classes that can be used for configuration of a python tool.
-The idea is to handle loading/saving the config from files while allowing simpler IDE usage with the config.
-We dont need 90% of the features in dataclasses, so we make the api easier.
+Create dataclass-style classes that can be used for configuring a Python tool.
+The idea is to handle loading and saving the config from files while allowing simpler IDE usage with the config.
+We don't need 90% of the features in dataclasses, so we make the API easier.

 The module is designed to have a global config object that is instantiated at the start and then loaded dynamically later.
-This is why the dataclass __init__ is pushed aside and we run it manually later.
+Please see the common usage section for an example.

+`confclasses_comments` is also shipped with this tool.
+It uses `ruamel.yaml` to add comments and `ast` to get the "docstring" of the annotations (fields) in the config classes.

 ## Common usage
 Create a config.py to store the config.